-You can always ask at the information desk, and a librarian can provide further information.
+You can always ask a staff member at the Information Services Desk.
 If you need additional help, set up a free 1-on-1 tech training session.

 There are also some very good resources available on the Kentucky Libraries Unbound website help section.

 After using these resources, if you find that you have a question that still isn’t answered; you can contact Kentucky Libraries Unbound digital support at email@example.com